JohannesRabauer/optionals/README.md

 # Intro
 Hi, i’m Johannes and I’m a software developer.
 Some time ago, a colleage asked me, why I used a Java class called “Optional”.
 So I told him and I thought to myself: Johannes, you should tell people about this beautiful piece of code.
-That’s what I’m going to.
+Well, that’s what I’m going to do.

 # Overview
 It’s basically just a container, that holds a single object.
 And this object can either be null or not null.
+![Sketch of Optional](Sketch.png)
 The contained Object class is defined through the Generic “T”.
-![Sketch of Optional](Sketch.png)

 See [UsageExample](src/main/java/de/johannes_rabauer/optionals/UsageExample.java)